 What’s Your Favorite Podcast App?

 These suggestions will help you get more out of Stitcher the next time you listen to a podcast.
 Use Stitcher to listen using your Echo, or set a timer to fall asleep listening to your favorite podcast each night.
 There’s so much more you can do besides basic podcast streaming.
+And whether you use Stitcher or a different app, be sure to rate and review your favorite podcasts so that they get more exposure.

 Is Stitcher your favorite app for podcasts?
 Or do you use a different podcast app instead?
 Please let us know in the comments section below!